milyo001/Footwear/README.md

   }
 }
 ```
-3.Go to Data/ApplicationDbContext.cs - OnModelCreating method and uncomment (I am using already populated DB) then run the application
+3.Go to Data/ApplicationDbContext.cs - OnModelCreating method and uncomment (I am using already populated DB) then run the application.
+Later I will automate the process,
+for now it can be done only manually.
 ```
 //builder.Seed();
 ```